larwindcunha/wowremote/GIT HOW TO/Readme.md

 ### 2. Git Pull

 * _git pull_ from any branch will pull the latest from all remote branches to all local branches.
-By _git pull_ all branches are updated.
+It will _git fetch_ and _git-merge_.
+By _git pull_ all branches are updated(i.e, all remote branches are fetched and merged with their respective local banches).
 And this can be done from while in any branch.
+* _git pull origin branch-name_ will pull the files from remote branch _branch-name_ to your current working local branch. **It will overwrite.
+Make sure your are pulling correct remote to correct local.**
-* _git pull origin branch-name_
+* _git pull origin branch-name_ won't update local branch _branch-name_.
+It will pull and overwrite to current local.
+* Either do _git pull_ from any branch without specifying any branch from remote, or pull the correct remote to correct local.
+For eg: If checked into branch _branch-name_ then do _git pull origin branch-name_